huodongjian0603/crt/README.md

 ### Train DeepLab with the generated pseudo labels.

 ## TODO
-link of paper, PASCAL VOC 2012 devkit,
+link of paper, picture of crt，performance(quality and quantity), deeplab stage tutorial.